This article is for IT administrators. Users should visit the Cloud Print Help Center.

 Note: After December 31, 2020, Google Cloud Print will no longer be supported.
 Learn more about your migration options.

 The following diagram shows the different ways that Google Cloud Print works.
 When users in your organization submit a print job, the Cloud Print service routes that job to the selected printer and formats it appropriately.
-Cloud Print works best with cloud-ready printers, however it can work in parallel with nearly any existing print solution with the installation of Google Cloud Print Connector.
+Cloud Print works best with cloud-ready printers.
+However, it can work in parallel with nearly any existing print solution with the installation of the Google Cloud Print connector.

 The setup you choose depends on the type of printer you have.